FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 clauses useful to complete the search for other clauses.
-However, sometimes, the converse can be true: the proof search for separate conjuncts can interfere with each other negatively, leading to the entire proof to fail when every conjunct may be provable if tried separately.
+However, sometimes, the converse can be true: the proof search for separate conjuncts can interfere with each other negatively, leading to the entire proof to fail even when every conjunct may be provable if tried separately.
 Additionally, when F* calls Z3, it applies the current rlimit setting for every query.
 If a query contains N conjuncts, splitting the conjuncts into N separate conjuncts is effectively a